-May 14 marked the beginning of the 2014 short session for the North Carolina General Assembly.
-During this short session, lawmakers will update and adjust the state budget that will support public schools, as well as many other government functions, in the coming year.
+During the 2015 long session of the North Carolina General Assembly, lawmakers will create a state budget to support public schools, as well as many other government functions, for the next two years.

-The decisions legislators will make this summer will be critical to the future of our students and the state, particularly since public schools currently face the following budget challenges:
+The decisions legislators will make this session will be critical to the future of our students and the state, particularly since public schools currently face the following budget challenges:

-- Thanks to previous rounds of budget cuts, there are fewer adults in North Carolina's public schools than there were seven years ago, yet we have 48,000 more students.
+- There are fewer adults in North Carolina's public schools than there were seven years ago, yet we have 43,000 more students.

-Given these and many other significant issues, it's essential for educators, parents and community members to stay current on the latest budget news from Raleigh.
-This website will house all things related to the Public Schools' budget.
+Given these and other significant issues, it's essential for educators, parents and community members to stay current on the latest budget news from Raleigh.
+This website will house resources and information related to the Public Schools' budget.
 Please visit often as materials will be added periodically.

-Graduating students college and career ready is critical to protecting and securing North Carolina's economic future.
+Graduating students who are prepared for college and career ready is critical to protecting and securing North Carolina's economic future.
 Public schools can produce a workforce to sustain the state, but first we need the state to sustain our public schools.
 Stay informed.
 Stay involved.
 It's critical that we invest in the future and fund our public schools.